 A top up is usually paid by a third party, such as a family member or friend.
 They will be asked to sign an agreement and the council must be satisfied that the third party is willing and able to pay the top-up fee for as long as needed.
-The top-up must be paid to the council unless otherwise agreed.

-Can I pay the top-up?
+The top-up must be paid directly to the provider unless otherwise agreed.
+Occasionally, a charity may pay the top up fee.
+Turn2Us is a national charity that provides financial support in tough times.
+You can find out more on their website at www.turn2us.org.uk Can I pay the top-up?